tisan-das/tisan-das.github.io/_posts/2023-01-30-your-filename.md

 #### Monolith to microservices:
 One starting point to convert a codebase from monolithic to microservice based is to consider the cohesivity.
 Club the functionalities that do related works and create a microservice out of that.
 Start small, with few modules and continue to separate them.
 Eventually it will result into architecture like following:

+## Challengest in Adopting & Implementng Microservices:

+1. Managing: As the number of microservices is increased, the complexity of managing also increases significantly, so introducing new microservice should be well planned

+2. Monitoring & Logging:
+- Each and every component of all the services should be monitored
+- Debugging a root cause spanning across all the services, should be easy
+- Distributed tracing becomes super critical: Eg:-Zipkin
+- Blindspot can be catastrophic

+3. Service Discover:
+With hundreds of microservices spanning across thousands of servers, how can we find whome to talk to to get it done?
+Service discovery can be used in this case:
+	i.
+Central Service Registry
+    ii.
+Load-Balancer based discovery
+    iii.
+Service Mesh

+   All the above mentioned approaches have their own advantages and disadvantages.
+We would explore them as part of a separate blog post.

+4. Authentication & Authorization: Secrets can't be made openly accessible, not even the ones used for inter-service communication.
+Authentication and authorization needs to be setup for inter-service communication.
+A central interal service that issues JWT token is generally used.

+5. Configuration Management: Each service has it's own set of sercrets and configs.
+There needs to be a way to store and access configurations centrally.
+Every service having their own way for this is a waste of time, and should be standardized.

+6. Fault-tolerance: There's many way for the service to fail.
+Outages are inevitable, however the important part is to ensure the outage isn't bringing down the whole service with itself.
+The microservices are supposed to be modeled around loose coupling and asynchronous dependency

+7. Internal & External testing:
+- hard to test in completely isolated environment
+- hard to simulate the distributed failures

+8. Dependency management is a nightmare:
+	i.
+Service dependency: Synchronous dependency may trigger cascading failures ii.
+Library/Module dependency: Without proper versioning or backward compatibility, rolling out changes becomes painfully slow iii.
+Data dependency: Services relying on data coming from other service hampers user-experience